-Unlike a farm business where you need large fields to allow ample space for vegetables to grow to their full size, due to microgreens being harvested every 7 – 14 days, whilst still in their trays, a relatively small area is needed with many opting to grow them from their own homes.
-The most commonly used growing trays for microgreens are only 20” x 10” and so once you have decided what microgreens to grow, you can work out the approximate area required.
+Unlike a farm business you won’t need large fields that allow ample space for vegetables to grow to adult size.
+Since microgreens are harvested every 7 – 14 days, a relatively small area is needed.
+Many opt to grow them from their own homes.
+The most commonly used growing trays for microgreens are only 20” x 10”.
+Once you have decided what microgreens to grow, you can work out the approximate area required.

-The largest cost will of course be setting up a growing shed or similar, complete with shelves for the trays and UV lighting but some have achieved this for as little as $600.
+The largest cost will be setting up a growing shed or similar, complete with shelves for the trays and UV lighting.
+Some have achieved this for as little as $600.
 After that the average cost of a tray, seeds, soil plus heating, light and water, for growing microgreens is, approximately $3–$5 which will provide about 12oz of microgreens.

-Due to the increased awareness and growing popularity of microgreens, a microgreens business is a potentially viable option, especially if you have limited financial resources for starting your own business.
-With any business though, it is the start-up which is often the biggest problem, hence the importance to do the research and make a plan prior to making any substantial investment.
+Due to the increased awareness and growing popularity of microgreens, a microgreens business is a potentially viable option.
+It is especially great if you have limited financial resources for starting your own business.
+With any business though, it is the start-up which is often the biggest problem.
+Hence the importance to do the research and make a plan prior to making any substantial investment.

-Once the business is up and running, other potential customers will become aware of the freshness of your microgreens and so your client base and profits should increase.
-Buying your seeds wholesale from Todd’s Seeds may also help reduce your costs and one advantage of buying from Todd’s Seeds is that their website also provides growing instructions and other useful information that will help your business to succeed.
+Once the business is up and running, potential customers will become aware of the freshness of your microgreens.
+Naturally, your client base and profits should increase.
+Buying your seeds wholesale from Todd’s Seeds may also help reduce your costs.
+One advantage of buying from Todd’s Seeds is that their website also provides growing instructions and other useful information that will help your business to succeed.

-Regardless of what type of business you start, there are likely to be teething problems but at least by starting a microgreens business, you will have the advantage of being able to refer to Todd’s Seeds to help you through them.
+Regardless of what type of business you start, there are likely to be teething problems.
+At least by starting a microgreens business, you will have the advantage of being able to refer to Todd’s Seeds to help you through them.